 Beware of any of the following aggressive/condescending facial expressions used to try to intimidate and manipulate you into backing down and giving in:

 - Condescending head tilt

 - Dirty looks and death stares

-- Extended eye contact without saying anything
+- Extended eye contact without blinking or saying anything

 - Eye rolling

 - Looks of anger, disgust, hatred, hostility, judgement, outrage etc.